Topics on this page

 Note - if you are self represented and filing an informal petition filed under Rule 8-303(c), you do not have to comply with the form requirements of Rule 8-112.

-As with all appeals, pay attention to the Maryland Rules as there are specific requirements related to timing, format, and content.
+As with all appeals, pay attention to the Maryland Rules as there are specific timing, format, and content requirements.
 The Supreme Court can deny your petition for not complying with the Maryland Rules.

 Filing the Petition - You must file the original petition for a writ of certiorari with the Clerk of the Supreme Court.
 You must make the copies.
 The Clerk’s Office will not make these copies for you.
 Note that, unless you have received a fee waiver, you must pay the filing fee when you file the petition.